stanRepo/BrowserTechnologies-PerformanceMatters/README.md

         When localstorage is turned off I will need to implement the same fallback strategy as with Cookies.
 But in this case I will also make sure the site still makes a call to retrieve data even though it can't store them locally.

+ScreenReader:
+    I've noticed that the screenreader includes the html noscript tag in it's speech.
+I've added this issue as a bug to the to-do list.

+    The screenreader reads the lyrical content of the page good.
+    It focusses on a specific grid when a grid is "clicked", therefore it slowly progresses through the document at a speed indicated by the user.

 ## 8. Performance Matters

 At the moment the core functionality fails to load